willgoldby/Atom-Python-Setup-Tutorial/index.md

 <img alt="video" src="assets/change-console-output.gif" width="500" height="375">

-## Push to GitHub from inside Atom
+# Push to GitHub from inside Atom

 If you use GitHub to host your code, Atom makes it easy to make commits, push, and pull.

 1. Click `View` > `Toggle GitHub Tab`

-1. Click the `1 file` icon in the bottom-right corner.
-You can now see the familiar window stage, commit, and push and pull.
+1. Click the `file` icon in the bottom-right corner.
+You can now see the familiar window to stage, commit, push, and pull.

 > Result: You can now use GitHub within Atom